Agoric/documentation/main/guides/js-programming/agoric-js-overview.md

   for debug information only.
 The console is not obliged to write to the POSIX standard output.

--`harden` is a global that freezes an object’s API surface (enumerable data properties).
+- `harden` is a global that freezes an object’s API surface (enumerable data properties).
   A hardened object’s properties cannot be changed, so the only way to interact with a hardened object is through its methods. `harden()` is similar to `Object.freeze()` but more powerful.
 For more details,